Frequently Asked Questions

 Have a question?
 We've answered some of our most common inquiries.

-Children’s currently has more than 670 licensed beds at our Scottish Rite, Egleston and Hughes Spalding hospitals combined.
+Children's currently has 786 licensed beds at our Arthur M. Blank Hospital, Scottish Rite, and Hughes Spalding hospitals combined.
 We anticipate we will need more than 750 beds by 2026 across the three hospitals.

 Our plans are to grow over time as necessary to serve the growing number of children that need us.

-After the construction of the new hospital is complete, Children’s will no longer operate an inpatient facility at Egleston.
+After the construction of the new hospital is complete, all clinical services at Egleston Hospital will move to Arthur M. Blank Hospital.
 The long-term purpose of Egleston’s campus will be determined during the planning process over the next several years.

 Children’s Healthcare of Atlanta and Emory University School of Medicine have a long-standing partnership and will continue to work together to provide high-quality pediatric care, conduct groundbreaking research and train the next generation of physicians.
 Faculty and physicians from Emory University School of Medicine will continue to provide clinical care at all Children’s campuses, and Children’s will remain a primary training site for Emory’s pediatric medical students, residents and fellows.